EdgarNH/ProgAssign3/CodeBook.md

 ```

-4. We add the name of variables in both train and test datasets
+4. We add the name of the features variables in both train and test datasets
-and add the variable number of subject and the code of activity type to each.
+and add the variable number of subject and the code labels of activity type to each.
 Then we merge both datasets and make a join with the code of acivity to have
 a new column with the actual name of the activity instead of a number.